SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 ![](./media/image12.png)

 Preset names are displayed on the left.
-The list is extracted from the propertiy `behaviour_GUI.Experiment_set.default_tags`.
+The list is extracted from the property `behaviour_GUI.Experiment_set.default_tags`.
 You can edit this list to add/remove quick tags.

 Manual Addition
 ---------------